Pelosi predicts 'what's his name' would fail in a 2024 White House run By Reuters - Up News Info

 2/2

-Visiting England for a meeting of parliamentary leaders from G7 countries, the Democratic leader was asked during a forum to reflect upon the two impeachment proceedings she initiated against Trump late in 2019 and in January 2021.
+Visiting England for a meeting of parliamentary leaders from G7 countries, the Democratic leader was asked during a separate Cambridge University forum to reflect upon the two impeachment proceedings she initiated against Trump late in 2019 and in January 2021.

 Seizing an opportunity to score a political point against the man who continues to be the most powerful force in the Republican Party, Pelosi proclaimed, “I don’t ever talk about him.”